ondat/documentation/docs/platforms/google-gke.md

 linkTitle: Google GKE
 ---

-StorageOS is fully compatible with GKE when using the Ubunutu images.
+StorageOS is fully compatible with GKE when using the Ubuntu images.
 To install StorageOS on Google GKE, please follow our Kubernetes [installation instructions](/docs/install/kubernetes) page.

 For StorageOS to work normally it is __required to use the Ubuntu images__ for the Google GKE node pools.
-The default container image does not fulfil the system requirements because of the lack of the TCMU kernel modules.
+The default Google Container OS for GKE image does not fulfil the system requirements because of the lack of the `target_core_file` kernel module.

 For more details about the OS Distributions check the [System Configuration](/docs/prerequisites/systemconfiguration) page.